 HODGSON, Brian Houghton

 During his years in Nepal Hodgson eagerly studied religions, languages, literature, ethnology and zoology of the country and collected all information available of Tibet.
 In 1835 he was presented the 1731 edition of the Kanjur and Tanjur by the Dalai Lama.
 He wrote 170 books and articles.
 His zoological collection in British Museum contains 10.000 pieces.
 When still in Nepal, he divided and presented his large manuscript collection between the libraries of Calcutta, London and Paris, sending them in several batches between 1825-37.
-Thus on one occasion he sent 94 manuscripts to Asiatic Society, 66 to Fort William College, 79 to R.A.S., 30 to India Office and 147 to Paris.
+Thus on one occasion he sent 94 manuscripts to Bengal Asiatic Society, 66 to Fort William College, 79 to R.A.S., 30 to India Office and 147 to Paris.

-After returning to Nepal he abandoned Buddhist studies and concentrated on Himalayan ethnography, physical geography, zoology (especially ornithology), modern languages and their affinities and their use in “vernacular education”.
+After returning from Nepal he abandoned Buddhist studies and concentrated on Himalayan ethnography, physical geography, zoology (especially ornithology), modern languages and their affinities and their use in “vernacular education”.
 He was no great scholar, but the extent of the unique material he had, made his studies important, and he became an important pioneer in many fields.
 He found 79 new species of mammals and 124 birds and himself described the majority of them.
-As ethnographer he laid much importance on language, equating linguistic and genetic relation and trying to find a uniform aboriginal language behind the various tribal languages.
+As ethnographer he laid much importance on language, equating linguistic and genetic relation and trying in vain to find a uniform aboriginal language behind the various tribal languages.

 After 1855 Hodgson did not pursue his studies any longer and published nothing.
-The reason is not know, apparently he was frustrated.
+The reason is not known, apparently he was frustrated.
 His great idea had been to improve government with increased teaching of culture and literature – but his superiors did not approve and he never get the customary honours.
 Instead, he became honorary member of several learned academies (Turin 1834, Paris 1850) and societies (Natural Hist.
 Soc. of Manchester and Frankfurt 1845, Ethnological Society, London 1846, A.S.B.
 1855, A.O.S.
 1858, D.M.G.
 1862, Royal Society 1874/77).
 Légion d’honneur 1838.
 D.C.L.
 1889 Oxon.

 Publications: More than 300 articles on languages, religion, literature, ethnography, zoology and botany in As.Res., JASB, JRAS, etc., mostly republished in his books.